19hours/sg-statutes/Acts/Criminal Procedure Code.md

 411(1)

-Dishonestly receiving or retaining stolen property, knowing it to be stolen
+Receiving or retaining stolen property, knowing it to be stolen

 May arrest without warrant